mikaeltyrsen/kpop_stage/README.md

 The controller can drive DMX fixtures either through [OLA](https://www.openlighting.org/ola/) or by writing directly to a USB-to-RS485 adapter such as an FT232RL+SP485 based cable.

 - **Using OLA (recommended):** Install the `python-ola` dependency along with the OLA daemon on your Raspberry Pi.
 Configure OLA to expose your USB or network DMX interface and the app will stream frames automatically.
+The app targets OLA universe `0` by default; set `DMX_UNIVERSE` in the environment if you need to use a different universe number.
 - **Direct USB cable support:** If you are using a simple FTDI USB-to-DMX interface, install `pyserial` and set the `DMX_SERIAL_PORT` environment variable before starting the app:

   ```bash